ankitdhall/torchsmith/README.md

   - Latent Diffusion (diffusion in latent space e.g. using VQ-VAE as encoder)

+- 🔁 **VAE For Images**
+  - Convolutional Variational Autoencoder to learn a meaningful and compact latent space.
+The VAE can also be used to generate new samples.

 - 🤖 **Implementation Of Modern Generative Architectures From The Ground Up**
   - Modality agnostic GPT2
   - UNet for images